sarthakray2/Git/Coding Club/SarthakRay.md

   - HTML, CSS, Bootstrap
   - Basic UI/UX

   <center><p> Apart from the course given by Coding Club IITG, I also completed few courses on Udemy based on Python, Web Development, Design and Game Development and right now am looking forward towards completing few of them in Coursera as well.
-I am also regularly doing the tasks given by IIT.ai.</p></center>
+I am also regularly doing the tasks given by IIT.ai.
+  Apart from these I am also doing an internship with Shape.ai, where I am being taught Machine Learning and Data Science. </p></center>